 vi Without prejudice communications

 Any communications made in a good faith effort to settle proceedings are covered by without prejudice privilege.
-However, the without prejudice rule is not absolute and evidence of without prejudice communications may be admitted in certain circumstances; for example, to determine whether the communications resulted in a concluded settlement agreement (and to interpret the terms of such an agreement)42 or whether the agreement was procured by fraud, misrepresentation or undue influence.
+However, the without prejudice rule is not absolute and evidence of without prejudice communications may be admitted in certain circumstances; for example, to determine whether the communications resulted in a concluded settlement agreement (and to interpret the terms of such an agreement)57 or whether the agreement was procured by fraud, misrepresentation or undue influence.

 The case of Brown v.
-Rice43 reinforced that without prejudice privilege applies to communications made during a mediation; however, on the facts, the communications were admitted as evidence to establish whether a settlement had been concluded.
-In Farm Assist Limited (in Liquidation) v. the Secretary of State for the Environment, Food and Rural Affairs (No. 2),44 Ramsey J clarified that without prejudice privilege is the privilege of the parties and not the mediator.
+Rice58 reinforced the principle that without prejudice privilege applies to communications made during a mediation; however, on the facts, the communications were admitted as evidence to establish whether a settlement had been concluded.
+In Farm Assist Limited (in Liquidation) v. the Secretary of State for the Environment, Food and Rural Affairs (No. 2),59 Ramsey J clarified that without prejudice privilege is the privilege of the parties and not the mediator.
 On the facts of the case, the parties had waived the privilege, and so the mediator could not rely upon the privilege to resist a witness summons.